redhat-developer/odo/website/docs/command-reference/create.md

 ## Interactive creation

 The `odo create` command can also be run interactively.
-Simply execute `odo create`, which will guide you through a list of steps to create your devfile component:
+Execute `odo create`, which will guide you through a list of steps to create a component:

 ```sh
 odo create